Connect with others who understand.

 • Chest pain

-Lupus is a complex disease that can affect various organs and systems in the body.
-Some individuals may develop lupus nephritis, kidney damage and impaired kidney function.
-Others may develop problems with their heart, lungs, or nervous system.
-Additionally, lupus can impact the blood, leading to anemia (low levels of red blood cells) and blood-clotting disorders.
+Lupus is a complex disease that can affect many organs and systems in the body.
+Some people develop a kidney condition called lupus nephritis.
+Others may have problems involving the heart, lungs, or nervous system.
+Lupus can also affect blood cells, leading to anemia (low red blood cell levels) or blood clots.

-Chills without fever can have various causes other than lupus, which are important to consider if you’re experiencing this symptom.
-Here we’ll review some of the other causes and what additional symptoms you can look out for.
+Chills without fever can be caused by other conditions besides lupus.
+It’s important to consider other possible explanations so you can get the right diagnosis and treatment.
+Here we’ll review some of the other causes and other symptoms you can look out for.

 Hypothyroidism

-One possible cause of chills is hypothyroidism, which refers to an underactive thyroid gland.
-The thyroid gland plays a crucial role in making and releasing hormones involved in metabolism.
-When the thyroid doesn't produce enough hormones, it can lead to an array of symptoms, including:
+Hypothyroidism is a condition in which you have an underactive thyroid gland.
+The thyroid gland plays a crucial role in making and releasing hormones that regulate metabolism.
+When the thyroid doesn’t produce enough hormones, it can lead to symptoms, including:

 • Fatigue

-Individuals with hypothyroidism can also experience chills or cold intolerance.
+People with hypothyroidism can also experience chills or cold intolerance, because their metabolism slows down.

 Hypoglycemia